-Next generation game consoles have been getting all the headlines lately (Jon Scarr is keeping you on top of the rapid-fire developments on that front), but September kicked off with huge news for PC gaming.
-On September 1, Nvidia held a launch event for its all-new GeForce RTX 30 series video cards, powered by Ampere (Nvidia’s second-generation RTX architecture).
-Suddenly PC gamers aren’t feeling like console owners are getting all the cool new toys.
+Next generation game consoles have been getting all the headlines lately (Jon Scarr is keeping you on top of the rapid-fire developments on that front).
+However, PC gamers have also had their fair share of big developments.
+This fall kicked off with huge news for PC gaming when Nvidia held a launch event for its all-new GeForce RTX 30 series video cards, powered by Ampere (Nvidia’s second-generation RTX architecture).
+Suddenly PC gamers weren’t feeling like console owners are getting all the cool new toys.

 A series of world firsts